|Monday 5th February – Saturday 17th February 2024||13 Days||Group Size Limit 8|

 During our time at Rausu we will have two main photographic objectives, namely the amazing Steller’s Sea Eagles and White-tailed Eagles, and the awesome Blakiston’s Fish Owl.
 Most of the eagles here are winter visitors from eastern Siberia, but some of the White-tailed Eagles are Hokkaido residents.
 Blakiston’s Fish Owl, the world’s largest owl, is resident in the Russian Far East, adjacent China and Korea, and Japan, but the only place in its range where seeing and photographing them is a practical proposition is Hokkaido.

 Setting off while it is still almost dark (on the early morning boat trip: we will also be going out at about 0900), we will soon be accompanied by hordes of gulls as we head over to the pack-ice on a boat laden with fish treats for our avian friends.
 Soon some bigger shapes appear, and as the sun rises we will be surrounded by big White-tailed Eagles and veritably enormous Steller’s Sea-Eagles!
-Over the next couple of hours we will be totally awestruck, watching dozens of these giant eagles eating fish, or squabbling over possession, just a few metres away, with sea ice and/or towering snow-covered peaks as a backdrop.
+Over the next couple of hours we will be totally awestruck, watching dozens of these giant eagles diving down to pick up fish from the water, catching and eating fish on the ice, squabbling over possession, or wheeling overhead, often just a few metres away, with sea ice and/or towering snow-covered peaks as a backdrop.
 We will get sunrise shots, action shots, flight shots (against the sunrise or the snowy mountains of the Shiretoko Peninsula) and extreme close-ups of the eagles!
 It really is a once-in-a-lifetime experience!

 If there is no sea-ice in the area, the boats still go out, but then the eagles get fed on the harbour wall and in one of the bays instead, which is still great for ultra-close eagle photography, but not as good as when there is drift ice around.

 The eagles are not the only wildlife around and we may also see some impressive Largha Seals hauled out on the ice, and rarely Orcas (Killer Whales) put in and appearance.
-There will also be good chances for photography of Glaucous, Glaucous-winged and Slaty-backed Gulls, and Large-billed Crows (which fly out from the mainland to steal the eagle’s food!) at close quarters, and we may find some approachable ducks, including gorgeous Harlequin Ducks, in the harbour.
+There will also be good chances for photography of Glaucous, Glaucous-winged and Slaty-backed Gulls, and Large-billed Crows (which fly out from the mainland to steal the eagle’s food!) at close quarters.
+We are also likely to find some approachable ducks in the harbours or elsewhere along the coastline, including beautiful Harlequin and Long-tailed Ducks, Greater Scaups, Black Scoters, Common Goldeneyes and Common Mergansers.

 The river is also home to Brown Dippers, which are approachable and often offer good photographic opportunities as they fish from the icy margins.